Getting started with R, 2 credits

 Language of instruction: English

-Campus teaching or online teaching: To be decided (questionnaire to participants), most likely online or mixed format
+Campus teaching or online teaching: To be decided via questionnaire to participants to choose between fully in person or hybrid, most likely hybrid format (first session in person, remainder online)

 Recommended prerequisites